 A clear structure is key for project implementation: each project objective should be linked to a work package, that is “a set of activities contributing to the achievement of common specific objectives”.

-So, the project activities will be divided into work packages (WPs), that will have specific objectives and expected results, clearly related to the general project objectives.
+So, the project activities will be divided into work packages (WPs), that must have specific objectives and expected results, clearly related to the general project objectives.
 You should divide your project into a maximum of 5 WPs, including the one dedicated to project management, that won’t require any specific objectives by itself.

 But how can you make sure that you reach the project objectives?